papagiannakis/Elements/Elements/examples/README.md

   * [Example 12](./3.Advanced/example_12_usd_scene.py) A scene with a GUI that allows to import a [USD](https://openusd.org/release/index.html) file.
 Upon loading the demo usd, three cubes shall appear.
   * [Example 13](./3.Advanced/example_13_proper_resize.py) A window that is properly resized, resetting the projection matrix, on each frame, based on the window aspect.
   * [Example 14](./3.Advanced/example_14_ECS_behavior.py) An example demonstrating how behavior can be embedded.
 Using the InsertAction or RemoveAction, we may check if a component got close or far away respectively from another designated component.
+In this example, if you translate the RemoveCube away from the terrain, you will complete the RemoveAction.
+To complete the InsertAction, you may translate the InsertCube close to the terrain.

 ## 4.Experimental examples